Navigator of the Seas with kids – how family-friendly are Royal Caribbean’s older ships?

 You can also book a table in the Chops Grille steak house, Givanni’s Table for Italian delights, the Sabor Mexican restaurant and Izumi for Japanese cuisine.
 Another paid option was the Indian lunch in the Sapphire dining room.
 Lisa and I decided to stick with the free dining options and sit down for dinner with the kids at our 6pm dining time most evenings.
 If the kids were peckish before then we took them to Windjammer which served snacks and small meals between 3.30pm and 4.30pm, or the Promenade Cafe which was open 24 hours a day.

-I’ve already mentioned that Navigator of the Seas lacks some of the fun features you’ll find on newer ships but we didn’t have a problem filling our three sea days.
+I’ve already mentioned that Navigator of the Seas activities lack some of the fun features you’ll find on newer ships but we didn’t have a problem filling our three sea days.
 My girls enjoyed playing mini golf and taking a dip in the two pools, side-by-side on Deck 11.
 These also had small, shallow splash areas fenced off from the main pool.
+If you’re wondering does Navigator of the Seas have water slides or a dedicated kids pool I’m afraid it doesn’t.

 Over the week the girls became rather partial to floating about the four toasty jacuzzis with views of the large poolside cinema screen.
 There was also an adults only pool and jacuzzi in the Solarium on Deck 11.
 I looked at this longingly a few times during the cruise but didn’t get enough ‘me time’ to indulge.